Dry Curly Hair: Reasons, Signs, & How To Treat It With Care

 • Low Sebum: Your scalp is moisturized and nourished by the natural oil secretion known as sebum.
 This oil coats the hair strands and seals in moisture, thus making your hair strong and healthy.
 Any imbalance in sebum levels can lead to dry hair especially, at the hair ends.
 Moreover, curly hair is more prone to drying as its coiled structure prevents even sebum distribution to the hair tips.
 So, the curlier your hair, the harder it will be for your natural hair oils to moisturize the ends.
 This might lead to sebum accumulating on the scalp and making it greasy, while the hair ends are left dry and frizzy.
 This results in lackluster hair that appears parched and thirsty.

-• Over-washing: Washing your hair is important for its health and hygiene.
-However, frequent or improper washing techniques can strip away your hair’s natural oils and moisture, leading to dry hair.
+• Overwashing: Many people aren’t aware of how often should curly hair be washed, which often leads to overwashing.
+While washing your hair is important for its health and hygiene, frequent or improper washing techniques can strip away your hair’s natural oils and moisture, leading to dry hair.
 You can wash your hair once or twice a week to maintain the bounce in your curls.
 You can find a detailed tutorial on how to wash your curly hair.

 • Using The Wrong Products: Curly hair often needs styling products that hold the curls in place.
 However, overuse of styling products can leave behind product residue, leading to scalp build-up and dry hair.
 If your shampoo contains sulfates and alcohol, it can strip away your hairs moisture, leading to dry curls.
 These dehydrated curls may also cause static in your hair.